 - i.
-If two or more tenderers score an equal total number of points, the contract must be awarded to the tenderer that scored the highest points in BBBEE - ii.
-If functionality is part of the evaluation process and two or more tenderers scor the equal points for BBBEE, the contract must be awarded to the tenderer scored the highest points in functionality.
+If two or more tenderers score an equal total number of points, the contract must be awarded to the tenderer that scored the highest points in special goal/s. - ii.
+If two or more tenderers score equal total points in all respects, the award must be decided by the drawing of lots.

 AWARDING THE CONTRACT TO A TENDERER NOT SCORED THE HIGHEST POINTS i.
-A contract may be awarded to a tenderer that did not score the highest points only in accordance with section 2 (1)(f) of the Preferential Procurement Policy Frame work Act, 5 of 2000.
+A contract may be awarded to a tenderer that did not score the highest points only in accordance with section 2 (1)(f) of the Preferential Procurement Policy Framework Act, 5 of 2000.